Rob Labagala: Barangay Ginebra Kings/San Miguel (2010-2014)

 Nobody thought that Labagala would set foot on a PBA court.
 His low playing time during his college years meant he was underrated.
 Labagala was among the oldest rookies in his class and the least-popular.
 Fortunately, he was picked with the twelfth overall pick of the 2010 PBA draft by the country's most popular team which is the Barangay Ginebra Kings.
 Labagala poured in 8 points and 3 assists in his PBA debut in a loss against Alaska.
 He only played 19 games on his rookie season and poured almost 5 points and one assist per game.
 On his sophomore year, he played more games and more minutes and his statistics slightly went down to 3.87 in 14 minutes action per game.
 He helped the team in their playoff run on the 2013 PBA Commissioner's Cup.
 The Kings went on the finals one-time on his third season where they got swept in a best-of-five series.

+Coaching career

+In 2025, Labagala is in the coaching staff of the Basilan Starhorse.
+The Basilan team is managed by Bernard Yang.
+Later that year, Yang became the general of the San Sebastian Stags college team, and Labagala was named their head coach.
+Arvin Bonleon, the coach he is replacing, will become one of his assistants.

+Personal life

+Labagala currently resides at Navotas, his wife's hometown where he currently owns a pastry bakeshop named after him, Little Rob's Cake Haus.
+Labagala is involved in training the youth of Navotas for improvement, he launched his own basketball camp on 2013.
+Labagala is a Christian.